Great Cobar mine: Abandoned mine site

 A visitor to Cobar, in 1928, observed "a fine panoramic view of the Great Cobar Copper Mine, situated within a quarter mile distant.
 Extending to the right is a huge mountain of melted slag, resembling in appearance some prehistoric monster, lying there dormant forever.
 Turning slightly to the left you see the foundation and lower portion of Australia's mightiest chimney stack now demolished.
 Then you see the remains of the power-house, and lying amongst the ruins, and broken bricks, are the enormous flue pipes of the copper smelters, tangled and broken as though having collapsed in disgust."

 In September 1933, a huge fire ripped through what remained of the Great Cobar.
-The fire was deliberately lit, with the ore bins and poppet head being set on fire.
+The fire was deliberately lit, with the ore bins and the poppet head set alight.
 Burning debris fell down the main shaft, setting fire to underground timbers.
-The town was enveloped in dense, choking, sulphurous smoke, from burning timber and ore.
+The town was enveloped in dense, choking, sulphurous smoke from burning timber and ore.
 It was expected that the fire would burn for a week—there being no means to suppress the fire—until there was nothing combustible left above the waterline.
 The chimney for the converters was blown up, for its bricks, in September 1935.

+Some brick-and-timber structures remained on the site.
+These were demolished during a site clean-up in 1957, after the site was taken over by Cobar Mines Proprietary Limited, a subsidiary of Broken Hill South.
+The company also demolished the last remaining steel chimney and carried out some dewatering operations at the Great Cobar,presumably to explore the old mine, but it never reopened.

 Impact on Cobar

-The final closure of the mine, by far Cobar's largest employer, was a huge blow to the town, but the employment situation rapidly became even worse.
+The final closure of the mine, by far Cobar's largest employer, was a huge blow to the town, but the employment situation rapidly worsened.

 The closure of the Great Cobar was just the first in the Cobar region, taking with it the Chesney Mine, at Wrightville, which it owned and which depended upon its smelter, and the Cobar Gold Mine.
 In 1920, the C.S.A mine at Elouera closed unexpectedly due to an underground fire, as did the Gladstone Mine, at Wrightville, which used that mine's smelter.
 In July 1921, the Occidental Gold Mine at Wrightville closed, and the widespread expectations that it would reopen were dashed in July 1922.
 After the Mount Boppy Gold Mine, at Canbelego, finally closed, in 1922, there were no longer any large mines working in the Cobar region, and there would not be until work resumed at the Occidental Mine, subsequently the New Occidental Mine, in 1933.
 Many miners and their families left the district altogether.